Did you know that thorns are modified leaves?

 Leaf arrangement also refers to the way a leaflet is positioned on the petiole.
 A simple leaf is a single blade.
 Compound leaves have many leaflet at the same petiole.
 Palmately compound leaves look like a hand, with leaflets radiating from a central point, while the leaflets on a pinnately compound leaf share a common leaf stalk (rachis).
 Double pinnately compound leaves have a double set of compound leaflets.

 The shape of the blade is probably the most important when it comes to plant identification.
-There is an excellent poster of various leaf shape terms at Wikipedia, if you want to know more.
+When considering leaf shape, we look at the edge, or margin, and the apex, or tip.

 Not only do leaves help with plant identification, but they can also help narrow down pests and diseases.
 Leaf damage falls under these categories: